Popular Espanola Island cruise ships Explore all cruise ships

 Come to Galapagos in June, however, and you’ll experience slightly cooler weather but the best diving conditions.
 This ideal diving season continues in Galapagos through July, August, September, and November.

-If you have your heart set on seeing the albatrosses during breeding season, which is April through November.
-Avoid the chance of rain by timing your birding trip in May, when weather should be warm and dry.
+If you have your heart set on seeing the albatrosses during the breeding season, which is April through November.
+Avoid the chance of rain by timing your birding trip in May, when the weather should be warm and dry.

 Where do Espanola Island cruises depart from?

 Finding out how to get to the Galapagos is essential to your plan.
 Before you set out on your small luxury yacht for the adventure cruise of your life, you have to get to Ecuador.

 From Ecuador, travelers will fly into the Galapagos from Quito in the Andes mountains or Guayaquil on the coast.
 The two main airports in Galapagos are Baltra, a small island north of Santa Cruz, and San Cristobal, the archipelago's easternmost island.
 You can depart on a Galapagos cruise from Puerto Ayora or Baltra with ease.

 The airports are spartan, but have everything travelers need to be safe and secure while arriving and departing.
 Just don’t plan on reliable wifi.